openscad/openscad/README.md

 Then follow the Compilation instructions below.

-Note that if you build dependencies with this method, you may have to modify your LD_LIBRARY_PATH environment variable every time you run the openscad binary to avoid library problems.
-A workaround script called "openscad-unirun.sh" has been included to solve this: copy it somewhere in your PATH (/usr/local/bin) and run 'openscad-unirun.sh' instead of the openscad binary.

 ### Building for Windows

 OpenSCAD for Windows is usually cross-compiled from Linux.
 If you wish to